About Therapy Groups

 For more information call Natalie at 303-443-0400 or email firstname.lastname@example.org

-Who it helps: Designed for anyone who wants to learn more about the impact of trauma
+Who it helps: Designed for anyone who wants to learn more about healing and recovery after trauma

 For questions: Contact Natalie at 303-443-0400; email@example.com.